mmangus1/PasswordGenerator/README.md

 # PasswordGenerator
-A well written password generator script using selenium, time libraries.
+A well written password generator script using secrets, string.
 Built for Python 3.12